Sheppsu/offlinechatbot/README.rst

 Offline Chat Bot
 ----------------

 A Twitch bot that runs in a few offline chats.
-The bot is hosted with `Railway <https://railway.app/>`_ which is a pretty cool service 👍.
+I use `digitalocean <https://www.digitalocean.com>`_ to host the bot and `railway <https://railway.app>`_ to host other stuff like the mysql db.

 `sheppsubot site <https://bot.sheppsu.me>`_ and it's `source code <https://github.com/Sheepposu/offlinechatbot-site>`_.